A CHANGE IN TIDE

 SCH hosts four large-scale cleanups on Oahu annually – on north, east, south and west shores – along with smaller ones during the year throughout the state and in the Northwestern Hawaiian Islands.
 Common items found include plastic bottles, plastic bags, food packaging, cigarette butts and other microplastics.
 (Plastic items retrieved during cleanups are separated and then sent to partners including cleaning company Method and Bureo Skateboards to be re-purposed into their products.)

 In addition to its cleanups, SCH visits schools, colleges and community groups to educate people of all ages about plastic pollution, the importance of recycling and reusing materials, and ways to reduce consumption.
-As a part of its educational initiatives, SCH operates an Education Station, a 20-foot shipping container that’s been repurposed into a mobile classroom that travels around the island to offer hands-on activities for kids to learn about issues affecting the ocean.
+As a part of its educational initiatives, SCH operates an Education Station, a 20-foot shipping container that’s been repurposed into a mobile classroom (learn more about shipping container conversions) that travels around the island to offer hands-on activities for kids to learn about issues affecting the ocean.
 When it was at Punahou School, for instance, more than 450 students from grades 1-12 visited the station.

 “This opportunity allows students to explore … ways they can help solve this problem – such as refusing a straw or using a refillable water bottle,” says Punahou’s Gates Science Workshop co-director Gail Peiterson.